tevkhieu/Sentinel2TS/README.md

 ## Associated papers

-Frion, A., Drumetz, L., Tochon, G., Dalla Mura, M. & Aïssa El Bey, A. (2023).
+- Frion, A., Drumetz, L., Tochon, G., Dalla Mura, M. & Aïssa El Bey, A. (2023).
 Learning Sentinel-2 reflectance dynamics for data-driven assimilation and forecasting.
 EUSIPCO 2023. arXiv:2305.03743.

-Frion, A., Drumetz, L., Mura, M. D., Tochon, G., & Bey, A. A. E. (2023).
+- Frion, A., Drumetz, L., Mura, M. D., Tochon, G., & Bey, A. A. E. (2023).
 Neural Koopman prior for data assimilation. arXiv preprint arXiv:2309.05317.

-File `sentinel2_ts/architectures/koopman_ae.py` contains the implementation of the Koopman auto-encoder model discussed in the papers.
+The file `sentinel2_ts/architectures/koopman_ae.py` contains the implementation of the Koopman auto-encoder model discussed in the papers.